-- Chop the spring onion finely, then mix it with parsley and garlic.
-Add the soft butter and mix very well until you get a smooth paste.
+- Add the soft butter to the harbs and garlic, and mix very well until you get a smooth paste.

-- Remove the clingfilm and cut the butter into slices.
-Any unused butter can be stored in the freezer to be used later on.
+- Remove the clingfilm and cut the sausage-shaped butter into slices - any unused butter can be stored in the freezer to be used later on.

-- Use a sharp knife to cut a deep pocket into the chicken breasts, then place a butter slice inside each pocket and seal the pockets.
+- Use a sharp knife to cut a deep pocket into the chicken breasts, then place one or two butter slices inside each pocket and seal the pockets.

 - Add the vegetable oil to a pan and heat it up on a medium heat.

-- Place the chicken breasts and fry on both sides for 2-3 minutes until golden.
+- Place the chicken breasts and fry on both sides for1-2 minutes until golden.